biophiliummenu

 Click on images for full details

-2026 Online Programs with the Biophilium
+2026 online and in-person programs with the Biophilium

 LOCOMOTION

-A Course on Movement and Navigation in Ecology for artists.
+A course on movement and navigation in ecology for artists.

 With lectures by research biologists on: